GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 SWALS contains a range of solvers for variants of the 2D shallow water equations.
 For models that involve multiple domains (i.e. using a `multidomain` object, typically denoted `md`), one can use different solvers on different domains, and they may take different time-steps.
 Both Cartesian and Spherical coordinates are supported for all solver types and the choice is made when compiling the code.
 Any individual model will use either Cartesian or Spherical coordinates on all of its domains; you cannot combine Cartesian and Spherical domains in the one model.
 [See here for a study that uses a range of SWALS solvers](https://www.frontiersin.org/articles/10.3389/feart.2020.598235/full).

 In general the different solvers have different strengths and limitations, which are discussed below.
-For instance some of our solvers work well for global-scale tsunami propagation (at least for long-waves that satisfy the shallow water equations), but are inappropriate for nearshore inundation simulation.
+For instance, some solvers work well for global-scale tsunami propagation (at least for long-waves that satisfy the shallow water equations) but are inappropriate for nearshore inundation simulation.
 The converse holds for some other solvers.
-Furthermore, not all solvers in SWALS are equally well supported by the boundary conditions and the nesting formulation.

 Generally speaking the SWALS code development has focussed most on:

 * A range of shock-capturing finite volume schemes.
 These are mainly used for flows with significant nonlinearity, medium to high Froude-numbers, etc. They are quite robust for this purpose, but tend to be more diffusive than the leap-frog schemes (and thus less well suited to global scale tsunami propagation).
 Some variants of these schemes have better performance at low Froude-numbers than others.

 * A range of leap-frog schemes.
-These solve the linear shallow water equations; variants on the latter with some additional nonlinear terms (e.g. nonlinear pressure gradient terms; manning friction); and there is a variant with all nonlinear terms.
+These solve the linear shallow water equations; variants on the latter with some additional nonlinear terms (e.g. nonlinear pressure gradient terms; Manning friction); and there is a variant with all nonlinear terms.
 The leap-frog schemes have mostly been used for flows domainated by low Froude-numbers (especially global-scale tsunami propagation simulation).
 The fully nonlinear leap-frog scheme can perform well in some more strongly nonlinear problems (e.g. inundation), but we haven't focussed on making it extremely robust for such purposes (and generally prefer the finite-volume schemes such as `rk2`).

 We also include the CLIFFS solver developed by Elena Tolkova, but have not worked extensively with that.